victordibia/cardsorter/README.md

-Current Status
+Contributing
 ---------
+- Want to contribute?
+Some documentation on app structure can be [found here.](/app.md)
-A lot of work needs to be done to get some inital nodejs features working.
+- A lot of work needs to be done to get some inital nodejs features working.
 Feature list is maintained [here.](https://github.com/victordibia/cardsorter/issues/11)

 Change Log